chrischenubc/mydotfiles/README.md

-# mydotfiles
-my personal configuration
+This is my personal configurations for dotfiles